CARTAvis/carta-controller/docs/src/installation.rst

 .. note::

     If you would like to install the latest **beta** release of CARTA, please install ``carta-controller@beta`` instead.

+    If you would like to install the package in a local directory, omit the ``-g`` flag.

 Installing from source
 ~~~~~~~~~~~~~~~~~~~~~~